Azerbaijan mourns 38 killed in plane crash in Kazakhstan – DW – 12/26/2024

 Authorities say investigating cause of crash

-The Christmas day flight from Baku to the city of Gronzy in southern Russia was seen heading to the ground at full speed before bursting into flames on impact.
+The Christmas day flight from Baku to the city of Grozny in southern Russia was seen heading to the ground at full speed before bursting into flames on impact.

 The plane had also veered hundreds of miles off its original path, raising questions about why that happened.